vendia/blog/posts/2022-02-01-room-to-read-promo.md

 <details>
 <summary>Choose a Starting Point</summary>

 Vendia provides several data schemas to get started.
-In our case, we will select 'Create your own' and define our own schema.
+In this case, you will select 'Create your own' and define your own schema.
+Don't worry - we have one to get you started.

 <img width="1312" alt="02-create-uni-starting-point" src="https://user-images.githubusercontent.com/71095088/151866654-2aa33ed6-28d3-4d60-9410-c51f48c4e166.png">